George Law (financier): Crescent City and presidential politics

 In 1852 George Law had a quarrel with Captain Valentín Cañedo y Miranda, the Spanish Captain General of Cuba, which brought him prominent public notice.
-Cañedo was offended because Purser Smith, the purser of one of Law's vessels, had published statements in US publications critical of the colonial government of the Island of Cuba.
+Cañedo was offended because Purser Smith, the purser of one of Law's vessels, had published statements in US publications critical of the colonial Cuban government.
 He was further offended by the anti-Cuban remarks of Admiral David Porter.
 The Spanish government refused entrance to any vessel with Purser Smith or Admiral David Porter aboard.
 The US government did not support George Law in his determination to send the SS Crescent City to Havana with the purser on board; when Law persisted, the US government withdrew the mail.
-In fact, Fillmore wrote to Cañedo to request that he rescind his ban and presented Cañedo with an affidavit clearing Smith of wrongdoing.
+In fact, Fillmore wrote to Cañedo to request that he rescind his ban and presented Cañedo with an affidavit exonerating Smith.
 Cañedo withdrew the ban at Fillmore's request.
-Law despatched the steamship and Captain-general Cañedo failed to fire on her.
+Law dispatched the steamship and Captain-general Cañedo failed to fire her.
 In several public letters, Law attacked both the Fillmore and the Pierce administrations for cowardice.

 Law was then nicknamed "Live-Oak George", coined by the workmen in his shipyard because of Law's insistence on building ships with the best materials; for critical parts of hull construction, including the braces that supported the decks, the preferred material was live oak wood.

 Law was recognized by some for his stand against government inactivity in the face of a threat to a U. S. citizen, and was nominated as the Native American Party or Know-Nothing candidate for President of the United States in February 1855 by the Pennsylvania Legislature, but Millard Fillmore, one of the U.S. Presidents whom Law had attacked, was chosen as that party's candidate for the 1856 Election.
-George Law was then nominated as the vice presidential candidate.

 The U.S. Mail Steamship Company only operated for 11 years.
-On the expiration of the mail contract and its subsidy in 1859 the company withdrew from the business and sold its ships.
+Upon the mail contract and subsidy's expiration in 1859 the company withdrew from the business and sold its ships.

 Law had a steamship named after him.
 The SS George Law was later renamed SS Central America.
 She sank in a three-day and night hurricane carrying most of her passengers, gold bullion then valued at US$2,000,000 and Commander William Lewis Herndon down with her.
 The sinking of the ship with the loss of so much gold contributed to the Panic of 1857.

 State Senator Henry Marshall (1847–1938) was his nephew.